 US suspects Russia of launching anti-satellite space weapon

-The Ministry of Digital Development reported that the carrier rocket helped send three civilian low-orbit satellites of the " рассвет-2" mission from the company "БЮРО 1440" into orbit.
+The Ministry of Digital Developmentreported that the carrier rocket helped send three civilian low-orbit satellites of the " рассвет-2" mission from the company "БЮРО 1440" into orbit.
 For the first time in the history of the Russian space industry, these new civilian satellites use 5G NTN.

 However, according to the American version, this launch has completely different features.

 We are monitoring the fact that on May 16 [...]
-Russia launched a satellite into low Earth orbit, which, according to our estimates, is likely to be an anti-satellite weapon, presumably capable of attacking other satellites in low Earth orbit.
+Russia launched a satellite into low Earth orbit, which, according to our estimates, is likely an anti-satellite weapon, presumably capable of attacking other satellites in low Earth orbit.

 Patrick Ryder, Pentagon Press Secretary

 This is not the first such accusation against Moscow this year.
-In February 2024, the head of the US House Intelligence Committee, Michael Turner, stated that Russia had allegedly made significant progress in creating a new space-based nuclear weapon that could potentially be used to attack American space satellites.
+In February 2024, the head of the US House Intelligence Committee, Michael Turner,stated that Russia had allegedly made significant progress in creating a new space-based nuclear weapon that could potentially be used to attack American space satellites.

 At the end of April, US National Security Advisor Jake Sullivan publicly stated that Russia was allegedly developing a satellite weapon carrying a nuclear charge.

-Later, in early May, Russia submitted to the UN Security Council a resolution that would prohibit the launch from Earth, placement and use of any weapons of mass destruction, and any weapons in outer space.
+Later, in early May, Russia submitted a resolution to the UN Security Council that would prohibit the launch from Earth, placement and use of any weapons of mass destruction, and any weapons in outer space.
 Including nuclear.

 Read materials on the topic: